 Urgent care centers have evening and weekend hours and give unscheduled, walk-in care for non-emergency illnesses and injuries.
 Urgent care centers are clinics staffed by physicians, nurses, physician assistants and other medical professionals.
 Urgent care visits are covered by your Blue plan when they are performed and billed by a provider in our network.
 For the lowest out-of-pocket costs, visit one of the 3 MedExpress centers in our network, any day between 9 am and 9 pm, at one of the following locations:

 677D Kidder Street

 1953 East Third Street

-You can use urgent care centers out of the network and we will pay for services according to how the center bills the visit.
+If you use a center out of the urgent care network, we will pay for covered services according to how the center bills the visit and according to your plan’s Policy/Contract.
 For example, it may be billed as an ER visit, outpatient visit or office visit.
 Keep in mind out-of-network urgent care centers may still cost you less than if you get treated in the ER for nonemergency care and services.
 For more information on out-of-pocket costs for care from ERs and urgent care centers, see your Outline of Coverage.

 See Your Doctor When it’s Not an Emergency

 For non-emergencies, call your doctor first.
 Your doctor is best because he or she knows your medical history, medications and health issues.
 Many doctors offer same-day appointments or have a doctor on call for urgent care.
 Many doctors have options for reaching them or someone at their office during evening and weekend hours.
 Seeing your regular doctor will generally be quicker and cost you less than the ER.